OrganicDreamer/gillespie-translation-asRNA/README.md

 1) Download appropriate Windows installer for <a href ='http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html'>PuTTY</a>
 2) Open PuTTY and log in to the server.
 3) Copy/modify .py files to model desired simulation parameters.
-4) Copy/modify setup_run_py_script.sh so it targets the desired .py simulation(s) you want to run.
+4) Copy/modify runthis.sh for the desired .py script(s) you want to run.
+Recommended 1 runthis.sh per .py script.
-5) Modify RUN_THIS.sh so it will add different setup_run_py_script.sh to run on the cluster simulataneously, if desired.
-6) Add bash script to queue from home directory on the command line (qsub RUN_THIS.sh).
+5) From home directory, add .sh scripts to queue on the command line (qsub runthis.sh) as many times for as many .sh scripts as you want.
+Alternatively: qsub *.sh will add all .sh scripts to queue.
 Command line: qstat to monitor jobs on the cluster.